sptrakesh/config-db/README.md

 ## Run
 Run the service via the `/opt/spt/bin/configdb` executable.
 Command line options may be specified to override default options.
-When running as a Docker container, use environment variables to specify the comman line options.
+When running as a Docker container, use environment variables to specify the command line options.
 * **-f | --config-file** - The path to the JSON configuration file.
 All other options are ignored.
 This option provides total control over all configurable options including encryption.
 File must have same structure as the [struct](src/common/model/configuration.h).
 See [test](test/unit/configuration.cpp) for sample JSON configuration.
+For Docker specify the `CONFIG_FILE` environment variable.
 * **Logging** - Options related to logging.
   * **-c | --console** - Flag that controls whether logs are echo'ed to `stdout`.
     Default is off.
 Always specified in the Docker [entrypoint](docker/scripts/entrypoint.sh).